Communities in Bloom

 Local Bloom Competition

-Each year, the Communities In Bloom Committee hosts a local Bloom Competition.
+Each year, the Communities in Bloom Committee hosts a local Bloom Competition.
 You can self-register for the competition or nominate a neighbour!
 Be part of this year's Beautiful Spaces Competition by nominating a friend or neighbouring, or self-registering yourself for the competition.
+Information on the 2018 competition will be released in the spring.

 - Front Beautiful Spaces Only